Great Moments in Travel History – July 2015

 The British dirigible Airship R-34 completed the first crossing of the Atlantic on July 6, 1919.
 The lighter-than-air craft flew to New York from East Fortune in Scotland.

 Varney Speed Lines (later known as Continental Airlines) made its first flight on July 15, 1934.
-The flight carried only mail, no passengers, on a 530-mile route from Pueblo, Colorado, to El Paso, Texas, with stops in Las Vegas, Santa Fe, and Albuquerque.
+The flight carried mail – but no passengers – on a 530-mile (852-kilometer) route from Pueblo, Colorado, to El Paso, Texas, with stops in Las Vegas, Santa Fe, and Albuquerque.

 On July 21, 1936, the Boeing Airplane Company signed a contract with Pan American Airways to build six Model 314 Clippers.

 On July 8, 1940, the first Boeing Trans World Airlines Stratoliner flew from New York to Los Angeles in 12 hours and 18 minutes.

 On July 1, 1948, the first airline flight from John F. Kennedy International Airport (then called Idlewild Airport) took place.
 The first scheduled international flights arrived eight days later on July 9.

 El Al Israel Airlines completed its first international flight on July 3, 1949, with service from Tel Aviv to Paris.

 On July 2, 1962, Alitalia Flight 771, a Douglas DC-8, crashed near Bombay, India, killing all 94 passengers and crew onboard.

 Astronauts Neil Armstrong and Buzz Aldrin became the first human beings to walk on the moon when Apollo 11 made the first successful moon landing on the Sea of Tranquility on July 20, 1969.